Loading Golf Stats...

 Kisner really struggled in his first two attempts on the PGA Tour, failing to earn even $400k in either attempt.
 Last year however he figured out enough to earn nearly $1 million.
 The jump in earnings is nice, but when you factor in his first two years on the PGA Tour, he's failed more than he's succeeded on the PGA Tour.
 He's young enough that he's likely still on his way up, but it's unlikely that the progression is anything major this year.
 As such, he's not a great salary cap option this year.
 In draft leagues he may go undrafted.

 Kisner is fully exempt for this season after finishing first in the Web.com Tour Finals in 2013.
 He made the cut at the Masters and has a good shot at winning an event this season.

 Kisner had his card for 2011 via Q-School, and although he showed next to nothing last year, there's always a chance he could fall into a Top-5 somewhere along the way.
 Kisner was a rookie last season, so perhaps he didn't adjust well to life on the PGA Tour, perhaps he'll play better the second time around.

 Kisner didn't have a great season last year on the Nationwide Tour, but he ended very well.
 His two best start, a win and a runner-up, both came in the second half of the season.
 He'll need to start this season better, though, if he's to earn his card in 2012.

 More Fantasy News

-Kisner shot a one-under 69 on Sunday at the PGA Championship and finished in a tie for 12th place.
+Kisner fired a two-under 69 on Sunday at the Valspar Championship to finish one-under and tied for 24th.